The psychological tolls of ageing

 Social interventions, even when well-intentioned, can feel alienating.
 Rose, recently widowed, is urged by her daughter to join a senior citizen center to combat loneliness.
 But for Rose, the suggestion feels hollow—no casual conversation with strangers can replace the intimacy she shared with her late husband.
 Moreover, the reversal of roles—her daughter now caring for her—feels uncomfortable and underscores her loss of purpose.

-Despite the challenges, ageing can also bring unexpected gifts.
+Despite this depressing list of challenges, Amy reiterates that ageing can also bring unexpected gifts.
 As Samuel Johnson famously said, “When a man knows he is to be hanged in a fortnight, it concentrates his mind wonderfully.”
 The awareness of mortality can foster psychological and spiritual growth, encouraging us to focus on what truly matters and to find meaning even in suffering.

 Preparing for Our Own Ageing

 Against the backdrop of these challenges perhaps is the hope tht we can ourseleves prepare for this stage a little bit better.
-In my experience with geriatric clients, maintaining good mental health in old age requires ongoing psychological and spiritual work.
-The following are some factors that seperate clients who age well, from those plagued by anxiety and depression.
+In my experience with geriatric clients, maintaining good mental health in old age requires ongoing physical, psychological and spiritual work.
+Alongside a commitment to exercise, healthy eating and socialisation, the following are some factors that separate clients who age well, from those plagued by anxiety and depression.

 Acceptance: Learning to accept our changing body and changing mind.